 Objective: this yearlong elective course introduces students to a variety of subjects that we collectively call “AgriCulture”.
-AgriCulture will cover many topics in agriscience including careers in agriculture (farming, animal sciences, food sciences, and natural resources) and the fundamentals of nutrition, health, marketing, research, and consumer education.
-Our students will participate in vegetable gardening, poultry farming, orchard management, fabric and culinary arts, personal body care, health, and nutrition, and construction projects.
+AgriCulture will cover many topics in agriscience including farming, gardening, landscaping, animal husbandry, food safety, nutrition, natural resources, marketing, research, consumer education, and careers in agriculture.
+The course will emphasize sustainability, conservation, and the humane treatment of animals.
+Our students will hands-on participate in organic vegetable gardening, free-range poultry farming, composting, orchard management, culinary arts, groundskeeping, and construction projects.
 Students will:

-- Work toward earning an Industry Certificate in Agriculture Systems.
+- Work toward earning an Industry Certificate in Agriculture Systems (6th grade only).

-- Learn how to take better care of themselves and the planet through sustainable gardening, animal husbandry, culinary arts, construction basics, personal care products, and handmade crafts such as canning and sewing.
+- Learn how to take better care of themselves and the planet.

 - Research what plants and animals need in order to grow and become healthful foods.

 - Plan, design, build, and maintain the class gardens, pathways, and enclosures.